readandprogress/reading.is-a.dev/_posts/Writing/2024-09-30-challenging-myself-to-write-more-hopefully.md

 ---
-layout: post
 title: "Challenging Myself to Write More, Hopefully!"
-date: 2024-09-30 18:00:00 -0000
+date: 2024-09-30 18:00:00 -0500
 categories: Writing
-author: Reading
-excerpt: I've been having trouble writing fiction as of late.
+description: I've been having trouble writing fiction as of late.
 I have this original work that I have been mulling over for a while now and really like to get the first chapter out this year, but all I managed to write was some of the worldbuilding, CVs, and some notes.
 ---
 I've been having trouble writing fiction as of late.
 I have this original work that I have been mulling over for a while now and really like to get the first chapter out this year, but all I managed to write was some of the worldbuilding, CVs, and some notes.